-Potato soup is one of the few soups I can eat all year long – even on the hottest days of summer.
+Potato soup is the ultimate comfort food and one of the few soups I can eat all year long – even on the hottest days of summer.
 Oh, who are we kidding.
 I eat all the soups all year long.
+Make this with our beer bread for dipping and sopping up every last drop!

-But this loaded potato soup made in the crock pot is on point.
+This loaded potato soup made in the crock pot is on point.
 And even moreso when it’s a cold and wet January day like today.
 Which, in Florida we get very few of.
-Which is why I eat soup all year long.
-I’m not waiting for that one day of the year!

 Our Potato Soup is made with cream cheese instead of heavy cream, which gives a rich full and super delicious flavor.
 A crock pot loaded baked potato soup without heavy cream isn’t easy to find but, we’ve done it and done it well here.